nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <a name="StatsRecipeRecentCommand"></a>
 #### 5.6.2&ensp;Listing Recent Recipes — **`stats`**`recipe recent`

-Shows a list of most recently made recipes.
+This command shows a list of most recently made recipes.
 The list is arranged in descending chronological order; the recipe most recently made is the first item on the list.

 Even after the recipe is deleted, its past usages are still saved within ChopChop, and you will the recipe listed.
 However, if you have just cleared your recipe usage records, there will be no recipes shown.